 1. Earn trust through radical transparency

 Raising money today is not just about telling a good story.
-It’s about backing that story with data—impact reports, governance practices, financial disclosures, and clear goals for where every rupee will be spent.
+It’s about backing that story with data, impact reports, governance practices, financial disclosures, and clear goals for where every rupee will be spent.

-That’s exactly how Swami Vivekananda Youth Movement (SVYM) built confidence.
+That’s exactly how the Swami Vivekananda Youth Movement (SVYM) built confidence.
 What began as a tiny health initiative in 1984 is now a large-scale development organisation.
-When they listed on the SSE, they raised ₹48.06 crore—not by being the flashiest, but by being crystal clear about their work.
+When they listed on the SSE, they raised ₹48.06 crore, not by being the flashiest, but by being crystal clear about their work.
 Their Viveka Tribal Centre for Learning in Mysuru is providing quality education to tribal children, and the SSE funding is helping them take that work further.

-SVYM’s story shows that when you’re willing to share openly—what’s working, what’s not—you earn not just donors, but long-term believers.
+SVYM’s story shows that when you’re willing to share openly, what’s working, what’s not, you earn not just donors, but long-term believers.

 2. Let your impact do the talking